 - 12 oz package white chocolate chips

-Line a 8" x 8″ baking dish with parchment paper.
+- Line an 8" x 8″ baking dish with parchment paper.

-Mix the cookies into the chocolate mixture and pour into the prepared pan.
-Break the last 4 cookies into large pieces and sprinkle on top.
+- Mix the cookies into the chocolate mixture and pour them into the prepared pan.
+Break the last 4 cookies into large pieces and sprinkle them on top.
 Press them in with a spoon if necessary.